awais627/intersensing/README.md

 For issues and questions:
 1. Check the troubleshooting section
-2. Review the logs
+2. Review the Swagger UI documentation
+3. Check the implementation logs
+4. Test individual components using provided scripts
-3. Create an issue in the repository
+5. Create an issue in the repository